 Image quality aside, the X-Pro 1 is a better tool for taking landscape photos.
 It has a built-in depth-of-field indicator that makes it easy to nail the hyperfocal distance.
 Plus it displays a timer on the rear LCD screen when you use Bulb mode.
 This simple feature made it much easier to time my long exposures.

 I was so pleased with the performance of the X-Pro 1 that I bought a Fujifilm X-T1, a vertical grip and the Fujinon 56mm f1.2 lens when we returned.
 Which, by the way, were roughly the price of a single EOS 5D Mark III body.
 I knew at that point that I was going to sell my Canon EOS gear to fund the switch to Fujifilm.

 Above: One of my favorite landscapes taken with the Fujifilm X-Pro 1 and 35mm f1.4 lens.
 This photo would have been much harder to take using my EOS 5D Mark II.
 I used it on the cover of Mastering Composition.

-Nearly two and half years later…
+Nearly six years later…